axibase/atsd-jdbc-test/README.md

 ## Run tests with ATSD in a Docker container

-The tests are built automatically by Travis CI, but you also can run it manually: launch run_tests_in_container.sh under root directory of atsd-jdbc-test
+The tests are built automatically by Travis CI, but you also can run it manually.

+Launch `run_tests_in_container.sh` in the `atsd-jdbc-test` base directory.

 ```bash
 ./run_tests_in_container.sh DOCKER_PUBLISH_PORTS TEST_OPTIONS